-Kills despite herd protection: How is that possible?
+Livestock kills despite herd protection: How is this possible?

-Authorities and media repeatedly report livestock kills on alpine pastures despite enhanced herd protection measures.
+Time and again, authorities and media report livestock kills on alpine pastures despite enhanced herd protection measures.

-Long-term herd protection monitoring shows that when wolf attacks occur despite herd protection measures, the wolf has usually found a weak point at some location.
-Only in the rarest cases has it learned to deliberately circumvent well-implemented protective measures.
+Long-term herd protection monitoring shows that when wolf attacks occur despite herd protection measures, the wolf has usually found a weak point at an arbitrary location.
+Only in the rarest of cases has it learned to deliberately circumvent well-implemented protective measures.

-Implementing effective herd protection measures for livestock keepers in the wildlife's core territory is always associated with additional effort, costs, and above all a learning process for the operator.
-The state provides generous support for this.
+Implementing effective herd protection measures always entails additional effort, costs, and above all a learning process for livestock keepers within the core territory of wildlife.
+The state provides them with generous support in this regard.

 Biomass completely out of balance

-Biomass is completely out of balance.
-This means that humans (34%) and their mostly non-species-appropriate livestock (65%) stand in a ratio of 99% to 1% compared to wildlife!
+The biomass is completely out of balance.
+This means that humans (34%) and their livestock (65%), which are mostly raised under conditions not appropriate to the species, account for 99% compared to wildlife at just 1%!

 | Total | 25’607’534 (100 %) |

-Around 200,000 sheep are transported to the mountains for a few months each year.
-Thousands of sheep, goats, cattle die during alpine summering each year, partly due to inadequate herding practices.
+Around 200’000 sheep are transported to the mountains for a few months each year.
+Every year, thousands of sheep, goats, cows perish during the summer grazing season, also due to insufficient herding.

-«Discontinuing sheep grazing above the tree line can be a major gain for biodiversity.
-Populations of many wild plants and insects such as butterflies can recover.
-This also eases the problem livestock owners face with the wolf.»
+«Abandoning sheep grazing above the treeline could represent a major gain for biodiversity.
+Populations of many wild plants and insects such as butterflies could recover.
+This would also ease the problems livestock keepers face with the wolf.»

 IG Wild beim Wild